iabhi7/MarTechGPT/README.md

 ## 📈 Business Impact

-The Netcore AI Marketing Suite can help achieve:
+The AI Marketing Suite can help achieve:

 - 15-30% increase in email open rates with AI-optimized subject lines
 - 25% improvement in customer segmentation accuracy